Search Menu Globe Arrow Right Close

 Program Requirements

-Dietetic interns may be required to work weekends.
-Interns attend class day virtually, in most cases.
+Dietetic interns may have the option to obtain supervised practice hours over the weekend if certain wellness fairs and/or activities fall on a Saturday or Sunday.
+Interns attend class days virtually, in most cases.
 Therefore, each intern must have a computer and internet access to attend class.
-Computers and internet access are available in the Department of Food and Nutrition Services in the dietetic internship office if the intern does not have a personal computer and/or access to the internet.
+Computers and internet access are available in the Department of Food and Nutrition Services at Cedars-Sinai Medical Center if the intern does not have a personal computer and/or access to the internet.

 Supervised Practice Rotations

-Cedars-Sinai dietetic interns complete a variety of supervised practice rotations on campus within the Department of Food and Nutrition Services, Cedars-Sinai Cancer and the Center for Integrative Research in Cancer and Lifestyle.
+Sodexo dietetic interns at Cedars-Sinai may complete a variety of supervised practice rotations on the Cedars-Sinai main campus within the Department of Food and Nutrition Services, Cedars-Sinai Cancer and through the Cedars-Sinai Healthy Habits Program.

-The clinical nutrition rotation is made up of 12 cumulative weeks in inpatient adult clinical nutrition, plus two weeks of inpatient adult clinical staff relief, three weeks in Pediatrics/NICU, and two weeks in an outpatient clinic at Cedars-Sinai Medical Center.
-During the 12 weeks of inpatient adult clinical nutrition, interns are assigned to rotations that cover a variety of medical and surgical conditions.
-They perform medical nutrition therapy by utilizing the Nutrition Care Process under the supervision of preceptors who guide and mentor them for assigned patients.
-Medical conditions include but are not limited to: General Medical/Surgical, Cardiology/Cardiothoracic Surgery, Diabetes, GI/GI Surgery, Neuro/Neurosurgery, Oncology, Telemetry, Transplant, Wounds/Pressure Injuries, Hepatic, Renal, Geriatric, Pulmonary, Trauma and Critical Care.
-Three clinical projects are completed during the clinical rotation, including a comprehensive patient case study presentation and research paper, a nutrition product comparison report and presentation, and an intern-led Journal Club.
+In compliance with the Sodexo Dietetic Internship Rotation Overview, the Clinical Nutrition Rotation is made up of 16 cumulative weeks.
+This includes one week of Patient Food Services, one week of Clinical Nutrition Management, 12 weeks of inpatient adult clinical nutrition and two weeks of inpatient adult clinical staff relief, all completed at Cedars-Sinai Medical Center.
+During the 12 weeks of inpatient adult clinical nutrition, interns are assigned to rotations that cover a variety of medical and surgical conditions, advancing from basic to intermediate and finally, advanced clinical.
+Interns perform medical nutrition therapy by utilizing the Nutrition Care Process under the supervision of preceptors who guide and mentor them for assigned patients.
+Medical conditions include but are not limited to: general medical/surgical, cardiology/cardiothoracic surgery, diabetes, GI/GI surgery, neuro/neurosurgery, oncology, telemetry, transplant, wounds/pressure injuries, hepatic, renal, geriatric, pulmonary, trauma and critical care.
+Interns lead/present at the Cedars-Sinai Clinical Nutrition Journal Club in addition to completing their professional research presentation and clinical assignments through Sodexo.

-Interns are scheduled for seven weeks in the food service management rotation.
-The rotation covers the following areas: patient food service, food and materials handling, production, kosher kitchen, human resources, financial management, business administration, retail and clinical nutrition management.
+Interns are scheduled for five weeks in the Food Service Management Rotation.
+The rotation covers the following areas: food and materials handling, production, kosher kitchen, human resources, financial management, business administration and retail.
 Interns spend time with managers, diet technicians, supervisors, dietitians and an executive chef in the Food Service Department.
-A variety of projects and presentations are conducted on topics such as staff in-servicing, quality improvement, plate waste, inventory, and food safety and sanitation, in addition to self-reflective projects covering topics such as mentoring, professional development and skills assessment.
+A variety of projects and presentations as assigned by Sodexo are conducted on topics such as staff in-servicing, quality improvement, inventory, food safety and sanitation, tray audits, marketing and recipe development.
+Interns also attend numerous meetings with food service managers.

 Sample Rotation Schedule for the Dietetic Internship Calendar Year